 The photon beam dump is the responsibility of the radiation control department.
-The accelerator system groups provide the interface to the radiation control department for issues related to the photon beam dump [7].
 Hall D will place less than 20% of one radiation length of material in the path of the collimated photon beam under normal running conditions.
 During special calibration runs at low current a total absorption counter, provided and installed by Hall D, may be placed in the photon path.
 Procedures for these calibration runs and any other dedicated measurements will be established between Hall D and accelerator operations.